kyma-project/community/guidelines/content-guidelines/02-diagrams.md

 - Everything that means the same should look the same.
 - Limit visual noise.
 - Keep it simple but descriptive.
+- Follow the left-to-right direction when depicting the workflow.

 For details on how to format diagrams and their elements in Kyma documents, see the particular document sections.